andrebergvind/andrebergvind/README.md

 ### Cyclistic Bike Share Analysis

-A data analysis project, part of the Google Data Analytics course, exploring behavioral differences between casual riders and members, with insights to support customer conversion strategies
+A data analysis project, part of the Google Data Analytics course, exploring behavioral differences between casual riders and members, with insights to support customer conversion strategies.

 **Objective:** Understand how casual vs member users behave differently and provide recommendations to convert casual riders into annual members.